AfEtaiwi02/DataPrepKitAF_1/README.md

 #4- import the package using (from DataPrepKitAF.DataPrep import *)

 #now you can use the package.
-#(There is a notebook containing how to use the Package)
+#(There is a notebook containing how to use the Package, and another notebook for the package code)